 If you’re looking for a specific CBD-infused Edibites flavor that can help with hip and joint health, check out our Hip & Joint Chews that include beneficial ingredients like glucosamine, chondroitin, and noni to help support a healthy inflammatory response.
 Our Edibites are a convenient CBD chew to bring along with you to supplement as needed throughout the hike.

 Not sure which CBD product you should add to your pet’s daily regimen?
-Try out our Product Finder to receive a custom product recommendation based on your pet’s age, weight, and specific health concern.
+Try out our shopping filters to receive a custom product recommendation based on your pet’s age, weight, and specific health concern.